 As a county located “somewhere on the bottom right corner” of the map, Australia is a little unique in placement.
 Its closest neighbours are the tiny island countries of New Zealand and Papua New Guinea, with most other locations being at the very least – thousands of miles away.

-If you’re aiming to create a digital presence to serve the Australia-New Zealand market, latency is something that needs to be kept in mind.
+If you’re aiming to create a digital presence to serve the Australia-New Zealand market, latency (measures in milliseconds, ms) is something that needs to be kept in mind.
 Although websites may seem readily accessible from our web browsers, how the Internet works is a bit more complex.

 Although it may only be one element of how well your site performs, latency can be a significant contributing factor, especially for Australia.
-Let’s take a look at some of the best web hosting choices for Australia before we discuss other specifics affecting your website performance.
+Let’s take a look at some of the best web hosts for Australia we mentioned above before we discuss other specifics affecting your website performance.

-Other Highlights to Consider for Australian Web Hosting
+Other Highlights to Consider for Top Australian Web Hosting

 Australia is a fast-growing country where technology is concerned.
 In mobile broadband penetration rates alone it ranks third after only South Korea and the United States.
 An increasing digital population means the consumer landscape will shift as well.

-Several factors come into play when considering the best choice of web hosting partner for Australia.
+Several factors come into play when considering the best website hosting choices.
 The first covered earlier is the issue of latency – time taken for data to travel to and back from your website visitor.
 Other factors to consider can include;

 Although Australia has a relatively strong dollar, one thing that factors in is still cost.
 A big part of the reason why is simply because technology costs similar amounts worldwide.
 Ultimately, everything gets converted to US dollars – still significantly strong.

-It’s also vital to note that just because a web hosting provider is ‘local’ doesn’t mean you’re paying ground rates.
-In fact, since large providers serve a global audience, it is more likely you will get more competitive rates with a service provider like HostPapa or ChemiCloud than Digital Pacific.
+It’s also vital to note that just because a web host provider is ‘local’ doesn’t mean you’re paying ground rates.
+In fact, since large providers serve a global audience, it is more likely you will get more competitive rates with web hosts provider like Hostinger or ChemiCloud than Digital Pacific.

 Consider your options carefully and weight the balance of what you’re getting between different providers.
 You don’t have to sign up for the absolute best – just the one that you feel hits the sweet price-performance value that you need.